 - If you have a subscription for monthly club membership, it’s an expected monthly expenditure and considered to be a regular, not trivial ‘one off’ tax-free gifts.

-- If you purchase a total of £300 of wine in a series of transactions of under £50, they are regular ‘linked’ purchases and would not qualify as tax-free gifts.
+- If you purchase a total of £300 of vouchers for the same supplier, in a series of transactions of under £50, they are regular ‘linked’ purchases and would not qualify as tax-free gifts.

-For these reasons, you should not make a gift to yourself every month and make sure it is different to any of the other gifts you have previously given yourself in the tax year.
+For these reasons, you should not make a gift to yourself every month and make sure it is different to any of the other gifts you have previously bought in the tax year.